La Reforma: Juárez Law

-Further dissension within liberal ranks led to Alvarez resigning in December 1856, and handing the presidency over to the more moderate Comonfort, who chose a new cabinet.
+Further dissension within liberal ranks led to Álvarez resigning in December 1856, and handing the presidency over to the more moderate Comonfort, who chose a new cabinet.

 Comonfort presidency

-A constituent congress first met on February 14, 1856.
+A constituent congress first met on 14 February 1856.
 A motion to reestablish the Constitution of 1824 was defeated by a single vote, and a committee was formed towards the end of February to revise the constitution.
-The Ley Juarez was ratified in April.
+The Ley Juárez was ratified in April.
 A provisional constitution, borrowing many principles from the Constitution of the United States, was promulgated in June.